ARE YOU AN ARTIST?

 Gateway Battered Women's Services Seeks Volunteers

-Gateway Battered Women's Services is seeking volunteers for its next training session in February 2014.
+Gateway Battered Women's Services is seeking volunteers for its next training session in Fall 2014, Feb 2015 and Fall 2015.

 The 26-hour training course provides a comprehensive overview of battering dynamics and causal factors related to domestic violence.
 Volunteers are prepared to assist Gateway staff members in such areas as crisis line management, children's services, legal advocacy, community education, and other shelter services.